hrbayezid/bayezid-portfolio/README.md

 1. Clone the repository
 2. Open `index.html` in your browser
-3. No build process required - it's pure HTML/CSS/JS!
+3. Configure authentication settings in `auth.js` if required
+4. Set up contact form handling in `contact.js`

 ## Technologies Used